Welcome, Class of 2020!

 Congratulations and welcome to Loyola University Maryland.
 The Academic Advising and Support Center staff is excited to begin working with you this summer.
 We have developed this site to provide you with the information that you will need to prepare for your advising session and registration for fall classes that will take place at Summer Orientation.
 Please be sure to review the information on this site and do not hesitate to contact us if you have any questions.
 We are open Monday through Friday from 8:30 a.m. to 5:00 p.m. in Maryland Hall 138.

 Preparing for Summer Orientation

 Loyola’s orientation marks the beginning of your journey through the academic curriculum.
 On the first day of summer orientation you will have the opportunity to meet with a faculty advisor in a small group to discuss the core curriculum and ask general academic questions.
-On the second day of orientation you will have an individual meeting with that same faculty member who will assist you with course selection and registration.
+On the second day of orientation you will register for your fall courses.
+Faculty advisors and the AASC administrators will be available to offer assistance throughout your scheduled registration time.

 Careful preparation before you come to campus will enable you to make good decisions while you are here.
 The links below will guide you through this process.